Mana (Oceanic cultures): Māori use

 In the Māori culture of New Zealand, there are two essential aspects of a person's mana: mana tangata, authority derived from whakapapa (genealogy) and mana huaanga, defined as "authority derived from having a wealth of resources to gift to others to bind them into reciprocal obligations".
-Hemopereki Simon, from Ngāti Tūwharetoa, asserts that there are many forms of mana in Maori beliefs.
+Hemopereki Simon, from Ngāti Tūwharetoa, asserts that there are many forms of mana in Māori beliefs.
 The indigenous word reflects a non-Western view of reality, complicating translation.
 This is confirmed by the definition of mana provided by Māori Marsden who states that mana is:

 Spiritual power and authority as opposed to the purely psychic and natural force — ihi.

 According to Margaret Mutu, mana in its traditional sense means:

 Power, authority, ownership, status, influence, dignity, respect derived from the atua.

 In terms of leadership, Ngāti Kahungunu legal scholar Carwyn Jones comments: "Mana is the central concept that underlies Māori leadership and accountability."
 He also considers mana as a fundamental aspect of the constitutional traditions of Māori society.

 According to the New Zealand Ministry of Justice:

 Mana and tapu are concepts which have both been attributed single-worded definitions by contemporary writers.
 As concepts, especially Maori concepts they can not easily be translated into a single English definition.
 Both mana and tapu take on a whole range of related meanings depending on their association and the context in which they are being used.

 A tribe with mana whenua must have demonstrated their authority over a territory.